plotly/plotly.github.io/_posts/2015-09-01-getting-to-know-the-plotly-modebar.md

 Clicking Show closest data on hover will display the data for just the one point under the cursor. | ![Show Closest Data Button](/static/images/getting-to-know-the-plotly-modebar/show-closest-data-button.png) | ![Show Closest Data](/static/images/getting-to-know-the-plotly-modebar/show-closest-data.png)

 Clicking Compare data on hover will show you the data for all points with the same x-value. | ![Compare Data on Hover Button](/static/images/getting-to-know-the-plotly-modebar/compare-data-on-hover-button.png) | ![Compare Data on Hover](/static/images/getting-to-know-the-plotly-modebar/compare-data-on-hover.png)

+###3d charts

+Three-dimensional charts use a different set of buttons.